Assessment: SENCER Results

 Top Ranking SENCER Influences

 These highlights were selected to exemplify areas of notable consensus among the survey respondents.
-Reports of about eight-in-ten or more survey participants credit SENCER with:
+Reports of about eight-in-ten or more survey participants credit SENCER with contributing to:

 Influencing pedagogical practices that increase student opportunities to:

-Helping their students achieving 21st Century learning goals, such as:
+Helping their students achieve 21st Century learning goals, such as: